imere/generate-config/README.md

 const { CMD, CLI, generateConfig } = require('generate-config');

 const config = generateConfig(
-    [
+    {
-        ...Object.keys(CMD), // this will enable all builtin configs CLI['enable-preview'], // this will generate a preview file ],
+        ...CMD, // this will enable all builtin configs 'enable-preview': CLI['enable-preview'], // this will generate a preview file },
     process.env.NODE_ENV
 );